Returning Student Re-enrollment

 |Summer||February 1||June 1|

-Returning Student Application
+Returning Student Re-enrollment Process

 Readmission is granted at the discretion of the University.
 Factors which may be considered when determining eligibility for readmission include, but are not limited to, registration or transcript holds, previous academic achievement, length of absence, space availability in the major in which you were previously enrolled, activities during the period in which you were not enrolled, and prior disciplinary action.
-After we review your application you will be emailed if more action is needed by you before we can make a re-admission decision.
+After we review your re-enrollment request, you will be emailed if more action is needed by you before we can make a re-admission decision.

-Returning students who have been away from the University fewer than two quarters have the highest priority for readmission.
+Returning students who have been away from the University fewer than two years have the highest priority for readmission.
 A student previously enrolled in an academic program with restricted enrollment and/or special admission requirements should consult his or her adviser about procedures for readmission into the same program.
 If you are not readmitted into your special program, you can be readmitted as a pre-major in the College of Arts and Sciences.

 Graduate Student Returning from On-leave